obsproject/rfcs/text/0039-service-overhaul.md

 - "Get Stream Key" button
 - "More Info" button

+This streaming output will be selected through the settings windows and no longer auto-selected while starting the stream and its property view will be placed below the service properties view.

-Advanced network settings will also be replace by protocol output properties view below the service properties view.
+Advanced network settings will also be replace by the output properties view below the service properties view, since those are meant for `"rtmp_output"` (RTMP(S) output).

 ### Common, uncommon